semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 >I use my iD as an online master list of all my publications: it’s the perfect link to give anyone who wants to read what I’ve done recently, introduce me at a conference, or consider me for a new position.
 Since the source of the information is clearly shown, it’s easier to confirm that I’m not making it up (https://orcid.org/blog/2018/02/15/create-sustainable-research-portfolio-orcid).

-- ORCID was created in 2011.
-Identifiers are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:
+- First created in 2012, ORCID ids are beginning to be [widely-used](https://orcid.org/statistics) in different academic contexts:

 <p align="center">
 <img src=figures/orcid_map.png width="500">